 Offer rules: You can earn a $300 bonus when you open a new TD Beyond Checking account.
 The account needs to receive direct deposits of at least $2,500 within 60 days of opening to qualify.
 The direct deposit must be from your paycheck, pension or government benefits from your employer or the government.

 Who’s eligible: To qualify for this checking account bonus offer, you must be a new TD Bank customer, without any previous or current TD Bank personal checking accounts.
-You must also live in the following states: CT, DC, DE, FL, MD, ME, MA, NC, NH, NJ, NY, PA, RI, VT, VA.
+You must also open the account through this web page.
+You cannot redeem the offer if you’re a Canadian cross-border banking customer.

 Account details: The TD Beyond Checking account earns interest on all balances.
 Higher balances have the chance to get a slight rate boost, but all rates are still pretty minimal.
 Account holders can access non-TD ATMs without a TD fee and receive reimbursement for other ATM surcharges with a minimum daily balance of $2,500.
 The account also includes a free standard checks, money orders, stop payments, paper statements and incoming wire transfers.